AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private-kernel-initial.md

 It ensures the private function circuit's intention by checking the following in _[private_call](#privatecalldata).[call_stack_item](#privatecallstackitem).[public_inputs](./private-function.md#public-inputs)_:

-- If _new_contracts_ is not empty, the _contract_address_ must equal the precompiled deployment contract address.
 - The _block_header_ must match the one in the _[constant_data](#constantdata)_.

 #### Verifying the counters.